-Any registered voter in North Carolina who is qualified to vote in an election can either request and receive a mail-in absentee ballot or vote during One-Stop for any election, whether it is a statewide primary, general election, or special election on constitutional amendments, referendum or bond proposals, or any municipal election in which absentee voting is allowed.
+Any registered voter in North Carolina who is qualified to vote in an election can either request and receive a mail-in absentee ballot or vote during Early Voting for any election, whether it is a statewide primary, general election, or special election on constitutional amendments, referendum or bond proposals, or any municipal election in which absentee voting is allowed.
 No special circumstance or excuse is needed to receive and vote a mail-in absentee ballot.

 The absentee public register for an election can be easily accessed.
 Interested parties can select the election date and view public data regarding absentee voting for that election.
 For each election, the absentee register is confidential and not a public record until the opening of the polls on Election Day.

 A person must be a registered voter in their North Carolina County of residence in order to request an absentee ballot.
-If not registered to vote in the proper county, a person must submit a voter registration application (PDF) along with the State Absentee Ballot Request Form (PDF).
+If not registered to vote in the proper county, a person must submit a voter registration application (PDF) along with the State Absentee Ballot Request Form (Available Early January).
 The deadline to register to vote is 25 days prior to the date of the election.
 Registered voters may request a ballot through the new online Absentee Request Portal on the NC State Board of Elections website or fill out the NC State Absentee Request Form.
 For more information about how to vote absentee-by-mail, visit the NC State Board of Elections.

 Completing the Form

 The voter's full name, residential address, date of birth and an identification number must be provided on this form.
 This information will be used to confirm your voter registration.
 In addition, this form must be signed by the voter or the voter's near relative or qualified legal guardian.
 The absentee ballot request form may also serve as a voter change form; however, changes in voter registration may only be made by the voter.